-25. EVENTS AFTER THE END OF THE REPORTING PERIOD
+24. EVENTS AFTER THE END OF THE REPORTING PERIOD

-There are no events subsequent to the consolidated statement of financial position date which requires adjustments of or disclosure in the consolidated financial statements or notes there.
+There are no events subsequent to the statement of financial position date which requires adjustments of or disclosure in the financial statements or notes thereto.

-26. COMPARATIVE FIGURES
+25. COMPARATIVE FIGURES

-Certain prior year figures have been reclassified to conform to current period presentation, which are not material in nature to the interim condensed financial statements as a whole.
+Certain prior year figures have been reclassified to conform to current period presentation, which are not material in nature to the Group's consolidated financial statements as a whole.